buddhist-uni/buddhist-uni.github.io/_content/essays/limits-of-desciption_geoff.md

 course: emptiness
 tags:
   - philosophy
-  - view
+  - hermeneutics
 year: 2017
 pages: 16
 ---

-In this essay, Ṭhānissaro Bhikkhu discusses a debate on "not self" as either a linguistic strategy or as an ontology. Ṭhānissaro Bhikkhu objectively presents his view and the opposing view of Venerable Bhikkhu Bodhi.
+In this essay, Ṭhānissaro Bhikkhu discusses a debate on "not self" as either a linguistic strategy or as an ontology. Ṭhānissaro Bhikkhu objectively presents his view and the [opposing view of Venerable Bhikkhu Bodhi](/content/excerpts/anatta-as-ontology_bodhi).